Architecture geth v1.17.3 Developers Live Compare Downloads Quantum Company About Team Careers Blog Get in touch

 EU PQC Roadmap

-Full PQC migration for EU critical infrastructure — including XDC's regulated partners.
+Full PQC migration for EU critical infrastructure, the bar regulated trade-finance must meet.

 2035